okeeffed/developer-notes/manual/Redis/Redis.md

 ## Redis commands

-A full list can be found here https://redis.io/commands.
+A full list can be found at https://redis.io/commands.